proinsias/an-independent-mind/docs/Books/Grit The Power of Passion and Perseverance.md

 > Why were the highly accomplished so dogged in their pursuits?
 > For most, there was no realistic expectation of ever catching up to their ambitions.
 > In their own eyes, they were never good enough.
 They were the opposite of complacent.
-> And yet, in a very real sense, they were satisfied being un-satisified.
+> And yet, in a very real sense, they were satisfied being un-satisfied.
 > Each was chasing something of unparalleled interest and importance,
 > and it was the chase - as much as the capture - that was gratifying.
 > Even if some of the things they had to do were boring, frustrating, or even painful,